ctuffli/smart/README.md

 and selected by the user, are printed after the attribute value.

 See the shell scripts `atasmart`, `nvmesmart`, and `scsismart` for examples of parsing the output.

+### What is the decoded output?
+Decoded output converts numeric values (Log Page, Attribute ID and Value tuples) into human-readable descriptions.

+The output for protocols like NVMe and SCSI which provide standardized descriptions will match the text in the specification.
+ATA, however, allows vendors to define their own attributes.
+For ATA, descriptions come from the "SMART Attribute Descriptions (SAD)" (ANSI - INCITS TR-54) specification which documents attributes common to multiple ATA drive vendors.

 ### Protocol Specific Notes
 * __ATA__ : The attribute and values follow the 'standard'.
 The log page is the Feature value used in ATA command.
 Thus, the default page is 208 / 0xd0 (a.k.a SMART Read Data).
 The threshold values printed are status flags, current value, and worst value.
 The SMART Return Status (Feature 218 / 0xda) indicates the reliability status of the device and is sometimes used as a top-level SMART health indication.
 While this command does not return data, the application encodes "no errors" as 0x0 and "threshold exceeded" as 0x1 in attribute 0.